MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/calloutpolicy.md

 ## Remarks

-If an external resource of a given type matches more than one policy defined for such type, and at least one of the matched policies have their CanCall property set to false, access to the resource is denied.
+If an external resource of a given type matches more than one policy defined for such type, and at least one of the matched policies has their CanCall property set to false, access to the resource is denied.